minkhaung-mkks/prep-learn/README.md

 ## 📝 Latest Update

+05/08/2023 : Gonna finalize the design and finish the app basics tomorrow, then take a break from the app to polish up my skills a bit more before designing the user system.

 I have came up with a design but still not too sure about it, I want to evoke a feeling of accomplishment when the screen pops up the current design just seems to be an info window.

 I met with a few people today and got their feedback and idea on how to move forward with the app.
 I also decided to start sharing the app after I get at least a member system working, so that people can keep track of quizzes they finished, share their results and more.